uralys/cherry/readme.md

 │   ├── test
 │
 ├── YourGame
-│   ├── cherry -> ../cherry
+│   ├── Cherry -> ../Cherry
 │   ├── assets
 │   ├── build.settings
 │   ├── config.lua
 │   ├── env
 │   ├── src
+│   │   ├── components
+│   │   ├── extensions
+│   │   ├── models
+│   │   ├── screens
 │   ├── test
 │   ├── main.lua
 ```

 #### Doc to provide
 ##### waiting for the doc, read the code
-- Look in cherry.app.App to see what you may override with `App:start(options)`
+- Look in app.App to see what you may override with `App:start(options)`
-- Look in cherry.engine.Game to see what you may override with `Game:YourStuff()`
+- Look in engine.Game to see what you may override with `Game:YourStuff()`

 ##### core
 - env files